Favorite Law Dramas Past and Present

 In many ways, Ally McBeal was never really a legal show—it was a show about sex and love and life in the late 1990s.
 However, Ally was a lawyer working at a very quirky law firm, and for that reason, she makes this list.
-While the cases that Ally works on are largely unknown to audiences (since the show was really about her, not about her case load), there were other parts of her character that were very well known—her wardrobe and her mostly sunny disposition, to name two.
-As far as whether or not Ally McBeal holds up into the twenty-first century, it’s pretty easy to say that her clothing choices definitely do not.
+While the cases that Ally works on are largely unknown to audiences (since the show was really about her, not about her caseload), there were other parts of her character that was very well known—her wardrobe and her mostly sunny disposition, to name two.
+As far as whether or not Ally McBeal holds up into the twenty-first century, it’s pretty easy to say that her clothing choices do not.

-It may not be right, but female lawyers are still told what they can and cannot wear while practicing law, and Ally’s short skirts would definitely not make the cut.
+It may not be right, but female lawyers are still told what they can and cannot wear while practicing law, and Ally’s short skirts would not make the cut.

 In many ways, LA Law was the original legal drama that spurred young people to enter the legal field.
-In fact, many lawyers list LA Law as their favorite legal drama that was ever on television.
+Many lawyers list LA Law as their favorite legal drama that was ever on television.
 Why?
 When it premiered in the late 1980s, LA Law revolutionized how lawyers were portrayed in popular culture.
 They were suddenly seen as people who have difficult jobs but who are also complex characters.
 LA Law is credited with causing an unprecedented number of students to apply to law school, and even though the show glamorized some aspects of being a lawyer, it got quite a bit of it right, as well.

 It is not an exhaustive list of television shows featuring lawyers as main characters, but it is a good starting point to consider what popular culture gets right and wrong when putting a legal show on television.
 In many cases, the characters are well developed, but the legal plotlines are simplified, glorified, and made to seem more exciting than they would be in life outside of the television.
 Are they entertaining?
 Sure—and plenty of lawyers watch each of them.
 They just aren’t as legally accurate as they could be, for the sake of that entertainment!